-If indisputable evidence for the actual pilot and the glider flown is available, the correct data may be certified by the OO per SC3-4.4.1.
-Such correction is limited to Silver and Gold badge claims.
-Such certification is expected to be of an exceptional nature; it should not become "standard practice" for pilots by OOs.
+If indisputable evidence for the actual pilot and the glider flown is available then incorrect data (pilot's name or aircraft identification only) in an FR or PR, may be corrected and certified by the OO per SC3-4.4.1.
+This correction is limited to Silver and Gold badge claims.